shopsys/shopsys/UPGRADE-15.0.md

 -   simple navgation images are now blacked-out during cypress tests
 -   make sure you add the blackout everywhere where your snapshots contain simple navigation with images

+#### remove product stock from calculated sale exclusion calculation ([#3159](https://github.com/shopsys/shopsys/pull/3159))

+-   all the add to cart buttons are now disabled when product quantity is zero or negative
+-   see #project-base-diff to update your project